-The Financial Reporting Council (FRC) highlights the importance of good interim reporting in its Thematic Review: Interim Reporting, published in May 2021.
+The Financial Reporting Council's (FRC's) expectations, as set out in its Thematic Review: Interim Reporting, continue to remain relevant for the preparation of 2022 half-yearly financial reports.
 The FRC expects an interim report to:

-- Ensure that management commentaries detail important events that have occurred during the first six months of the financial year, and their impact on the financial statements. - Provide a comprehensive update of the principal risks and uncertainties for the remaining six months of the financial year. - Ensure APMs are explained, reconciled to IFRS measures and not given undue prominence. - Give going concern disclosures that explain the basis of any significant judgements, including whether there are any associated material uncertainties, and the matters considered when confirming the preparation of the financial statements on a going concern basis. - Detail changes to key judgements and estimates with reasons that enable users to understand management's views about the future, and their impact on the interim financial statements. - Explain in sufficient detail events and transactions that have a material impact on the financial position and performance of the company, such as impairments. - Focus on providing material disclosures that are clear and concise.
+- Ensure that management commentaries detail important events that have occurred during the first six months of the financial year, and their impact on the financial statements. - Provide a comprehensive update of the principal risks and uncertainties for the remaining six months of the financial year. - Ensure APMs are explained, reconciled to IFRS measures, and not given undue prominence. - Give going concern disclosures that explain the basis of any significant judgements, including whether there are any associated material uncertainties, and the matters considered when confirming the preparation of the financial statements on a going concern basis. - Detail changes to key judgements and estimates with reasons that enable users to understand management's views about the future, and their impact on the interim financial statements. - Explain in sufficient detail events and transactions that have a material impact on the financial position and performance of the company, such as impairments. - Focus on providing material disclosures that are clear and concise most likely to be relevant when preparing a 2022 half-yearly financial report are discussed below.

-Further detail from the FRC's thematic review as well as other areas of consideration which are most likely to be relevant when preparing a 2021 half-yearly financial report are discussed below.
+Further detail from the FRC's thematic review, ESMA's public statements, as well as other areas of consideration which are